name banner

 1534 The first recorded enclosure of land in Huncoat Lane by Richard Birtwistle of Huncoat Hall was disputed in the Halmot Court (Local Government of Accrington).
 This may indicate that Old Hall Farm was in existence there then.

 1550 Population of the area increasing with more and more land being enclosed and cultivated.
 These intakes were almost all held as copyholds with annual dues payable to the manor.
-It was a relatively peaceful era when yeomen tended crops and livestock for sale at market and packhorses carried a trade of lime and coal.
+It was a relatively peaceful era when yeomen tended crops and reared livestock for sale at market and packhorses carried a trade of lime and coal.

 1556 Both Lower and Higher Brown Birks named in records.